themaplelab/ssDiffTool/README.md

-# ssDiffTool (Soot Semantic DiffTool)
-  * a tool for determining the differences between two versions of a class
-  * differences are output in terms of Java standard nonpermissible types of redefinition changes, from the JVMTI/Java Agent mechanism
+# Patch Adapter
+  * a tool for adjusting software patches so that they can be used for hotfixing with a Java agent that uses the Instrumentation API
-  * this project depends on [Soot](https://github.com/Sable/soot)!
+  * this project depends on [Soot](https://github.com/soot-oss/soot)!

 ## Standards: